gabmorg/labelMe/README.md

 # 3 Acknowledgements

-Thanks to my Dr. Boris Steipe for providing the skeleton setup for this package through his own template (https://github.com/hyginn/rpt)
+Thanks to Dr. Boris Steipe for providing the skeleton setup for this package through his own template (https://github.com/hyginn/rpt)

 &nbsp;